mukund-kri/fastify-tutorial/content/docs/11_db_connect_to_db.md

+---
+title: "Connect to a database"
+weight: 11
+---

 # Adding a database to your project

 Until now, we have been using a simple array to store the books.
 In a real world application, you will use a database to store the books.
 In this chapter, we will add a database to our project.